On the Maximization of Real Sequences: Resolution of Problem from an upper approximation of the analyzed sequence

-\end{example} In Example~\ref{faussexam}, we see that we need to restrict the choice of upper bound candidates.
-Next, we will see that a good choice is to only pick {\bf eventually decreasing} elements of $\funset(u)$.
+\end{example} In Example~\ref{faussexam}, we see that we must restrict the choice of upper bound candidates.
+Next, we will see that a good choice is to pick {\bf eventually decreasing} elements of $\funset(u)$.